Wilsford, Wiltshire: Notable buildings

 Beside the church, the oldest houses in the village include the following timber-framed cottages, with thatched roofs.
 Cruck End has an exposed cruck truss and is classed as "late Medieval" by Historic England.
 The Malt House has been tree-ring-dated in part to 1410.
 Number 18 has at its core an early hall house, tree-ring-dated to 1308–9.

-Local government

-Wilsford elects a joint parish council with the adjacent parish of Charlton St Peter; the council is named Charlton St Peter and Wilsford.
-Wilsford elects two members to sit alongside five elected by Charlton.
-The parish falls within the area of the Wiltshire Council unitary authority, which is responsible for most significant local government functions.

 Parish church

 The parish church of St Nicholas is built in ashlar under slate roofs, and has a west tower with a stair-turret.
 A church at Wilsford is first mentioned in the earlier 12th century, although the present building is from the next century.

 The 13th-century chancel has a low 15th-century roof and is described by Historic England as a "splendid example of a modest medieval chancel that rarely escaped C19 restoration".
 In the 15th century the tower was added and the nave largely rebuilt.
 During restoration in 1864 the south porch was rebuilt and the nave re-roofed, resting on earlier corbels depicting alternating kings and bishops.
 A north chapel was removed in 1959 and there was further restoration in 1960.
 A blocked doorway in the north wall of the chapel contains reset stones from a small 12th or 13th-century doorway.

 Five bells were cast by Rudhall of Gloucester in 1718.
 The tenor fell in the early 20th century and the remaining four were repaired and rehung in 1959.
 Monuments in the churchyard include three 18th-century chest tombs.
 The church was designated as Grade II* listed in 1964.

 All Saints' Church, Manningford Bohune was built as a chapel of ease in 1859.
 The chapel was separated from Wilsford in 1924, and at the same time Wilsford benefice was united with that of Charlton, although the parishes of Wilsford and Charlton remained distinct.
 North Newnton was added to the union in 1963, and today the parish is part of the Cannings and Redhorn team ministry, alongside seven others.